 This simple potato and spinach curry is not only vegan and low in calories but its exceptionally tasty, easy to make and ready to serve on your dinner table in less than one hour.

-You’ll find this is a great way to use up any leftover potatoes and a bag of spinach should be pretty cheap to come by too, if you don’t have any lying about.
+You’ll find this is a great way to use up any leftover potatoes.
+Plus a bag of spinach should be pretty cheap to come by too!

 It’s best if you can use waxy potatoes for this curry, but most potatoes will be fine as long as they’re not too floury.

-Actually, I found that it was perfectly possible to use leftover baked potatoes for this potato and spinach curry.
+Actually, I found that it was perfectly possible to use potatoes meant for baking.

 I just made sure that I cut the potatoes into smaller cubes so that they didn’t take as long to cook.

-In fact, I’d particularly recommend you making my home made naan bread recipe to go with this!
+In fact, I’d particularly recommend you make my home made naan bread recipe to go with this!

 So folks, dare I mention the “C” word?
 Ha ha!